What Size Heat Pump? (and lots more besides!)

 Our plan is to go with the Vaillant 5kW model as it can easily cover the 5.5kW at -2.5 ℃ from the room by room heat loss as well as modulate down as low as 1.5kW heat output.
 Which should be fine even when it is 14 ℃ outside.

-It will be interesting to see when I eventually get mine installed and start monitoring how close these surveys and calculations come out to be.
+It will be interesting to see when I eventually get our heat pump installed and start monitoring how close these surveys and calculations come out to be.

-Whilst this is okay for ball park figures, you still need the room by room survey done so you can size radiators correctly.
+Whilst this is okay for ball park figures, you still need the room by room survey done so you can size radiators (and heat pump) correctly.

 As shown in the diagrams previously, matching room heat loss to radiator size and target flow is imperative to getting a balanced system.